OpenWaterFoundation/owf-app-geoprocessor-python/README.md

 Unit testing of module functions has not been a major focus yet but will be implemented using pytest, consistent with normal Python conventions.

+Testing is under development currently.
+Read more about it [here](tests/README.md)

 The GeoProcessor contains an internal functional testing framework described in the following resources:

 * [Developer documentation for testing tasks](http://learn.openwaterfoundation.org/owf-app-geoprocessor-python-doc-dev/dev-tasks/dev-tasks/#testing)